 Spay and Neuter Services

-At La Concepcion Animal Hospital, our veterinarian in Santa Barbara, Dr. Michele A. Everitt, performs spay and neuter services for our customers.
+At La Concepcion Animal Hospital, our veterinarian in Santa Barbara, Dr. Caitlin Kelly, performs spay and neuter services for our customers.
 If you have a new pet, or are considering having an older pet fixed, please learn about the importance of spay and neuter services for cats and dogs.

 Our Spay and Neuter Services